fitzhi/util/README.md

 # Util
-This repository is hosting utility tools developed for the project Fitzhi
+This repository is hosting utility tools developed for the project Fitzhi.